zfdang/UrlImageViewHelper/README.md

 ## UrlImageViewHelper
 UrlImageViewHelper will fill an ImageView with an image that is found at a URL.

+this package was modified to be used in https://github.com/zfdang/asm-android-client-for-newsmth

 ### Original Project URL

 https://github.com/koush/UrlImageViewHelper